FERPA Annual Notification

 c.
 The right to consent to disclosures of personally identifiable information contained in the student's education records, except to the extent that FERPA authorizes disclosures without consent.

 One exception that permits disclosure without consent is disclosure to school officials with legitimate educational interests.
 A school official is a person employed by the University in an administrative, supervisory, academic or research, or support staff position (including Public Safety personnel and Student Health staff), a person or company with whom the University has contracted (such as an attorney, auditor, collection agency, and the National Student Clearinghouse); a person serving on the Board of Trustees; or a student serving on an official committee, such as a disciplinary or grievance committee, or assisting another school official in performing his or her tasks.
+A school official has a legitimate educational interest if the official needs to review an education record in order to fulfill his or her professional responsibilities for the University.

 A currently enrolled student may request all directory information not be released by designating such on his/her NEST account - Personal Information - Set Directory Information.
 Such submission of this request shall be honored henceforth unless revoked by the student, except that such restriction shall not apply to directory information already published or in the process of being published.